Mathematics at Rushmore

 At Rushmore, we follow the National Curriculum for Mathematics.
 We believe it is an essential life skill and our wish is that all children enjoy maths and become confident mathematicians who thrive on challenge.

-The White Rose program allows children to make small steps to move through the following aspects of mathematical thinking:
+The Power Maths scheme allows children to make small steps to move through the following aspects of mathematical thinking:

 Fluency - having number sense, understanding how numbers relate to each other, seeing how numbers can be split and put together in different ways and having knowledge of number facts and efficient methods to calculate.

 Reasoning - thinking through mathematical problems logically and systematically and involves using and applying their mathematical knowledge to explain or justify a solution.